realbig/ambassador-docs/dashboards.md

 You can now dynamically create as many dashboards as you need.
 Even though the typical is only the 3 (client, agent, lender), this gives you full control over each one and the ability to create more if needed, like for testing.
 To do so go to Dashboards in the admin menu.
 It's managed like any other post type.
 Add New or edit an existing one.

 There are a lot of settings to take in here.
 I recommend setting up a test dashboard to get a feel for how it works.
 I will cover some of the less self-explanatory details here.
+You can view the dashboard itself, without use of a shortcode, by simply clicking "View Dashboard" or "Preview Changes", like any other page.

 ### Connect the dashboard to a Google Sheet